rjacaac211/AI-Agent-Lab-RJ/docs/sota/sota-summary.md

 4. **User Interface and Visualization**
    - Use Grafana to enhance user engagement through interactive dashboards.

+5. **VSCode Integration****
+   - Facilitate collaborative development and debugging within the lab.
+   - Simplify integration of various tools and technologies for streamlined workflows.

 ---

 **Conclusion**

-The AI Agent Lab is uniquely positioned to leverage cutting-edge tools like LangChain, LangGraph, and QuestDB.
+The AI Agent Lab is uniquely positioned to leverage cutting-edge tools like LangChain, LangGraph, QuestDB, Grafana, OpenAI API, and VSCode.
 This document outlines a strategic roadmap, beginning with foundational text-to-SQL capabilities and scaling to advanced graph-based reasoning.
-By integrating SQL-based indicators and visualization tools, the lab can deliver robust, real-world AI applications aligned with state-of-the-art methodologies and technologies.
+By integrating SQL-based indicators, visualization tools, and collaborative coding environments, the lab ensures robust, real-world AI applications aligned with state-of-the-art methodologies and technologies.